tweakmy/ue4-in-docker/README.md

 3) copy your NVIDIA driver file this folder (ue4-in-docker)

-4) Modify the `NVIDIA-Linux-x86_64-340.76.run` in the Dockefile and put your NVIDIA driver file in there.
+4) Modify the `RUN apt-get install -yq --no-install-recommends nvidia-340` in the Dockefile and put the correct NVIDIA driver in there.
 Dont know how best to automate this to work for everybody running in Linux

 #### Do docker build
 5) Install docker in your machine which you can look up in internet and then do a docker build.
 You also will need to install docker-compose otherwise the `docker run` command is super long.
 ````
-$docker build -t ue4:4.8.2-codelite .
+$docker build -t ue4:master .
 ````
 and wait a long time